timofeymukha/libWallModelledLES/README.md

 https://doi.org/10.1016/j.cpc.2019.01.016

-**This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM� and OpenCFD� trademarks.**
+**This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM(R) and OpenCFD(R) trademarks.**

 ## News ##

+- **2019-10-28** Version 0.5.1 released.
-- **2019-08-01** Version 0.5 released.
+- **2019-08-01** Version 0.5.0 released.
 - **2019-02-23** Version 0.4.1 released, containing a small bugfix.
-- **2018-11-17** Version 0.4 released, see CHANGELOG.md for list of changes.
+- **2018-11-17** Version 0.4.0 released, see CHANGELOG.md for list of changes.

 ## Compatibility ##